Collabro: Other public appearances

-On 25 April 2014, the group appeared on the ITV television programme This Morning to discuss their appearance on Britain's Got Talent and they performed the song "Let It Go" on the show on 11 July.
+On 25 April 2014, the group appeared on the ITV television program This Morning to discuss their appearance on Britain's Got Talent and they performed the song "Let It Go" on the show on 11 July.
 On 18 May 2014, Collabro (excluding Hadfield) appeared at the Soccer Six charity football tournament at The Valley, home ground of Charlton Athletic F.C.
 They made appearances on QVC and Weekend to further promote the album.
 They also performed at the 2014 Royal Variety Performance in front of the Royal Family, which is part of the prize for winning Britain's Got Talent.
 On 9 May 2015, they performed at VE Day 70: A Party to Remember in Horse Guards Parade, London.
-In 2016, following the departure of Richard Hadfield, Collabro were invited back to Soccer Aid - performing live on ITV to 7 million viewers for the first time as a four piece.
+In 2016, following the departure of Richard Hadfield, Collabro were invited back to Soccer Aid - performing live on ITV to 7 million viewers for the first time as a four pieces.

 Members

 Michael David Auger

 Michael Auger (born 6 March 1990) lives in Petersfield.
-At the time of Collabro's BGT audition, he was working at a petrol station, which his father owns a number of stations, and also at Pricewaterhouse Coopers as an intern.
-He attended Churcher's College in Hampshire before moving to Alton College where he studied A Levels in Maths, Further Maths, Chemistry, Biology and Geography.
-He later attended the University of Bath to study Accounting and Finance.
+At the time of Collabro's BGT audition, he was working at a petrol station (his father owns a number of stations) and at Pricewaterhouse Coopers as an intern.
+He attended Churcher's College in Hampshire before moving to Alton College where he studied A-Levels in Maths, Further Maths, Chemistry, Biology and Geography.
+Later he attended the University of Bath to study Accounting and Finance.
 Also attended London School of Musical Theatre.
 Auger was a member of ‘the 100’ on BBC talent show All Together Now, alongside Geri Halliwell.